by Susan Puckett, PA-C

 - Vomiting Blood or Bloody Diarrhea

-- Inability to pass stools, especially if you are also vomiting
+- Inability to Pass Stools, Especially if you are Vomiting

 - Chest, Neck or Shoulder Pain

 - Dizziness or Light-Headedness

-- Nausea and a lack of appetite with your pain
+- Nausea and a Lack of Appetite with Pain

 - Yellowing of Eyes or Skin